Choice number of Kneser graphs: Introduction

 Let $[n] = \{1,\ldots, n\}$ be the standard $n$-element set and, for a set $X$, let ${X\choose k}$ stand for all $k$-element subsets of $X$ ($k$-sets for short).
 For integers $n\ge 2k>0$, the Kneser graph $KG_{n,k}$ is a graph with the vertex set ${[n]\choose k}$ and the edge set that consists of all pairs of disjoint $k$-sets.

 Recall that, for a graph $G$, the quantity $\chi(G)$ is the smallest number $s$ of colors such that there is a vertex coloring in $s$ colors in which the endpoints of each edge receive different colors (a {\it proper coloring}).
-The choice number $ch(G)$ is the smallest $s$ such that for any assignment of lists $S(v)$ to each vertex $v\in G$ with lists of size $s$ there is a proper coloring of the vertices of $G$ that uses the color from $S(v)$ for each $v$.
+The choice number $ch(G)$ is the smallest $s$ such that for any assignment of lists $S(v)$ of size $s$ to each vertex $v\in G$ there is a proper coloring of the vertices of $G$ that uses the color from $S(v)$ for each $v$.

 It is by now one of the classical results in combinatorics that $\chi(KG_{n,k}) = n-2k+2$.
 It was shown by Lov\'asz \cite{L}, answering the question by Kneser.
 In fact, the upper bound is easy: for each $1\le i\le n-2k+1,$ color in $i$ the sets with minimum element $i$.
 The remaining $k$-sets are subsets of $\{n-2k+2,\ldots, n\}$ and do not induce an edge in $KG_{n,k}.$ Thus, they can be colored in one color.